kynesim/weld/docs/README.txt

 This file tells weld:

-   * This weld is called frank - this name is used when upstreaming.
+   * This weld is called frank.
+This name is not used for anything at the moment (caveat: It may be used in the "X-Weld-State: Pushed" markers)
    * The origin for this weld is at ssh://git@home.example.com/ribbit/fromble.
    * This weld draws from two bases: project124 and igniting_duck
    * project124 turns up in a directory in the weld called flibble.